-The Sussex Violence Reduction Partnership supports a range of projects designed to protect vulnerable young people, improve the opportunities open to them and help them avoid becoming involved in serious violent crime.
+The Sussex Violence Reduction Partnership supports a range of projects designed to protect vulnerable young people, improve the opportunities open to them and reduce their risk of becoming involved in serious violence.

-With the help of funding from the Home Office and partner organisations, grass roots, community-based projects are being kickstarted, financed and supported across East Sussex, West Sussex and Brighton & Hove.
+With the help of funding from the Home Office and partner organisations, grass-roots, community-based projects are being financed and supported across Brighton & Hove, East Sussex and West Sussex.

 Local violence reduction partnerships in each area provide the local knowledge, contacts and experience to bring the right partners together and target services effectively.